Inherited Traits – Passing Traits From Parents to Children

-What is Inherited Traits?
+What Are Inherited Traits?

 Role of Genes in Inherited Traits

-What Is The Difference Between Inherited Traits and Acquired Traits?
+What Is the Difference Between Inherited Traits and Acquired Traits?

 Inherited Traits Acquired Traits